PPP Applications are Now Being Accepted

 Step 3: Multiply the average monthly amount from Step 2 by 2.5.

-How to Substantiate Your Income
+How to Substantiate Your Income (Self-Employed With Employees)

 You must supply your 2019 or 2020 (whichever you used to calculate loan amount) Form 1040 Schedule C, Form 941 (or other tax forms or equivalent payroll processor records containing similar information) and state quarterly wage unemployment insurance tax reporting forms from each quarter in 2019 or 2020 (whichever you used to calculate loan amount) or equivalent payroll processor records, along with evidence of any retirement and health insurance contributions, if applicable.
 A payroll statement or similar documentation from the pay period that covered February 15, 2020 must be provided to establish you were in operation on February 15, 2020.

 Do you need more financing?